HQarroum/circular-linked-list/README.md

 // Iterates over each node in the list. list_iterate_over_nodes(list, &iterator);
 ```
-> Note : If a negative value is returned from the itertor, the iteration will be stopped.
+> Note : If a negative value is returned from the iterator, the iteration will be stopped.

 The complexity of an iteration over each node in the list is linear `O(n)`.